MSiam/MATNet_FusionCrossConStudy/README.md

 ## Trained Models
 For original MATNet use their provided models and for the reciprocal version with gated fusion that achieved best MoCA results use this [model](https://www.dropbox.com/s/8eoqdbf1d6kaxli/ckpt_cctype_coatt_gating_recip.zip?dl=0).

+## BibTeX
+If you find this repository useful, please consider citing our work :t-rex:

+      @InProceedings{kowal2022deeper,
+       title={A Deeper Dive Into What Deep Spatiotemporal Networks Encode: Quantifying Static vs. Dynamic Information}, author={Kowal, Matthew and Siam, Mennatullah and Islam, Md Amirul and Bruce, Neil and Wildes, Richard P. and Derpanis, Konstantinos G.}, booktitle={Conference on Computer Vision and Pattern Recognition}, year={2022}
+     }

 ## References

 * This repository heavily relies on [MATNet](https://github.com/tfzhou/MATNet) repo.